 Here are the 5 ways to engage with candidates by strengthening your candidate journey:

-1. Optimise your candidate journey by mapping the entire experience in a workshop with your hiring manager
+1. Map the entire experience in a workshop with your Hiring Manager

 At my interim contract at Swipeguide, one of the first things we did was establish what touchpoints a candidate would have when they are sourced or if they applied.
 There were 27 touchpoints with each candidate!
 This included emails, conversations, WhatsApp messages, careers site content, website content, and social media content.